InjectiveLabs/injective-chain-releases/README.md

-# Injective chain releases
+# Injective Chain releases

-The repository hosts Injective chain releases of binary artifacts.
+The repository hosts Injective Chain releases of binary artifacts.

-It also contains hassle-free guides and scripts for getting started and managing Injective chain nodes.
+It also contains hassle-free guides and scripts for getting started and managing Injective Chain nodes.

 ### Guides included